openhwgroup/programs/Project-Descriptions-and-Plans/CV32E41P/CV32E41P-Project-Launch-Proposal.md

 ## Summary of requirements

 The requirements strictly concern ratification of the specifications.
-Hence they are to implement Zce and Zfinx, and measure the difference in timing, area and complexity compared to CV32E40P.
+Hence they are to implement Zc\* and Zfinx, and measure the difference in timing, area and complexity compared to CV32E40P.

 ### Introduction